sio2project/oioioi/oioioi/globalmessage/README.rst

-An optional module for showing alert for all users on every page, for example to announce planned downtime or current system issues.
+An optional module.
+Shows alerts for all users on every page, for example to announce planned downtime or current system issues.

 There can be one message at most.